dermusikman/sonicpi.vim/README.md

 * [sonic-pi-cli](https://github.com/Widdershin/sonic-pi-cli/).
 The default.

 * [sonic-pi-tool](https://github.com/lpil/sonic-pi-tool).
-Written in Go, and more responsive than sonic-pi-cli.
+Written in Rust, and more responsive than sonic-pi-cli.

 * [sonic-pi-pipe](https://github.com/lpil/sonic-pi-tool/tree/master/old).
 An
-older version of `sonic-pi-tool` with less functionality.
+older version of `sonic-pi-tool` with less functionality written in Go.

 ### TODO